Ski Gear Review ATOMIC | Edited by Takeshi Kodama

 Touring: ★★★★★

 It works differently from other touring bindings, so it takes some getting used to, but the operation is simple and easy.
-There is only one level of climbing support, but it is just the right height for climbing at an angle that doesn't tire you out, so for now I think it is simple and easy to use.
+There is only one level of climbing support, but it is just the right height for climbing at an angle that doesn't tire you out, so I think it is simple and easy to use right now.

 Operability: ★★★★☆